 The Nordic Environment Development Fund’s loan programmes are revolving, but can gradually deplete due to the concessionary nature of the financing they provide.
 For this reason, the initial funds paid in during 1996 has regularly been replenished and by the end of 2018 stood at approximately EUR 24 million.
 The fund presently offers soft loans of up to EUR 500 000 for energy savings and cleaner production measures in several Eastern European countries.

 Nordic Project Fund (Nopef)

 The Nordic Council of Ministers also finances the Nordic Project Fund (Nopef), managed by Nefco since 2014.
 Nopef offers small grants for green growth to Nordic small and medium-sized enterprises and mid-cap companies for internationalisation.
 Nopef beneficiaries can also obtain limited investment loans on commercial terms through Nefco’s Investment Fund.
 Nopef is funded through annual contributions from the Nordic Council of Ministers.
 Since 2014, the fund has received a total contribution of EUR 14 million.
-Grant support of a maximum amount of EUR 50,000 is available for feasibility studies aimed at evaluating the establishment of a foreign business or investment outside of the EU/EEA region.
+Grant support of a maximum amount of EUR 50,000 is available for feasibility studies or demonstration projects aimed at evaluating the establishment of a foreign business or investment outside of the EU/EEA region.

 Barents Hot Spot Facility (BHSF)